 BIENVENIDOS a zócalo folk art – arte popular zócalo folk art is the collaboration of Kena Muyaes and Rick Hall, two experts in the field of Mexican Folk Art.
 Through their combined efforts and passion for Mexico, zócalo folk art is able to offer the Finest in Contemporary Mexican Folk Art, Vintage Folk Art, Masks, Jewelry, Antiques, Furniture and Art (paintings, photographs, graphics etc.), that Mexico has to offer.
-They are located in Pátzcuaro, Michoacán on the Plaza Vasco de Quiroga 29, inside the Hotel Casa del Naranjo (on the Plaza Grande), zócalo galería.
+They are located in Pátzcuaro, Michoacán on Portal de Vasco de Quiroga 29, inside the Hotel Casa del Naranjo (on the Plaza Grande), zócalo galería.

 “All items in our collection are hand selected, as we comb the country’s villages, markets and concursos (artisan competitions), looking for the finest examples produced by the best Mexican artists, as well as unusual, one of a kind pieces.
 We both have lifelong friendships with the artisans that we work with, affording us the opportunity to acquire the best of their creations.
 We not only work with private collectors and museums, but we also possess the expertise to work with designers, architects, and retailers on the wholesale level, in the purchasing of folk art, furniture, and the development of Special pieces for unique situations”.